4 Port PoE Switch: Ultimate Guide for Small Networks

 • PoE Power Budget Exceeded: Calculate the total power consumption of all connected PoE devices.
 If it exceeds the switch’s total PoE power budget, the switch may not be able to power all devices reliably.
 Disconnect non-essential devices or consider a switch with a higher budget.

 • Faulty Cables: Ethernet cables can get damaged.
 Try swapping the cable with a known good one.
-Use a cable tester to check for continuity and proper wiring.
-Remember that for reliable PoE, Cat5e or Cat6 cables are recommended, and the maximum effective cable length is typically 100 meters (328 feet).
+Use a cable tester to check for continuity and proper wiring. that for reliable PoE, Cat5e or Cat6 cables are recommended, and the maximum effective cable length is typically 100 meters (328 feet).

 • Device Compatibility: Double-check that your device is indeed PoE-compatible and that its power requirements (e.g., PoE, PoE+, or PoE++) match what your switch can provide per port.